department-of-veterans-affairs/vets-design-system-documentation/src/_components/link/collection.md

 ### Design principles

-There are many principles of Gestalt, which suggests that the whole is greater than the sum of its parts.
 For collections of links, the [Law of Proximity](https://lawsofux.com/law-of-proximity/) applies which states:

 > Objects that are near, or proximate to each other, tend to be grouped together.